 the complaint does not include sufficient information or particulars to allow an investigation to proceed; or

 the subject matter of the complaint would more appropriately be addressed by a different regulatory or administrative organization, agency, board or tribunal, or by the courts.

 Once reviewed, the complaint will be forwarded with a recommendation to the Investigation Committee to determine how it proceeds.

 Complaints may be resolved through a number of different options:

-Penalties and costs may be imposed if it is determined that the responding registrant has incompetently engaged in the practice of professional forestry; engaged in conduct unbecoming a forest professional registered with the association; or contravened the PGA, FPBC Bylaws, or the Code of Ethical and Professional Conduct.
+Penalties and costs may be imposed if it is determined that the responding registrant has incompetently engaged in the practice of professional forestry; engaged in conduct unbecoming a forest professional registered with the organization; or contravened the PGA, FPBC Bylaws, or the Code of Ethical and Professional Conduct.